sir-rave-alot/upy-mqtt-framework/README.md

 # upy-mqtt-framework
-Simlpe MQTT framework for using a ESP32 with Micropython and MQTT.
+Simlpe MQTT framework for using a ESP32 with Micropython.

 ## Requirements
 - Basic understanding/experience with microcontroller boards.